catherineticzon/catherineticzon.github.io/_pages/about.md

 social: false  # includes social icons at the bottom of the page
 ---

 Hi there!
 I'm Catherine.
-A little bit about me:
+Here's a little bit about me:
 * Living in Dallas but originally from Seattle
 * Working as an Evaluation Coordinator at the Center on Research and Evaluation at SMU
 * Currently pursuing a Master of Science in Data Science